rsmith-nl/calculix-build-pastix/README.md

 workstation.

 **_NOTE:_**
-These scripts will *not* work on Linux without modifications!
+These scripts will *not* work on Linux or MSYS2 without modifications!
 The GNU versions of e.q. `sed` and `patch` take slightly different arguments, and GNU make is generally installed as `make`.
-Please fork and adapt this repository if you want to use it on Linux.
+Please fork and adapt this repository if you want to use it on Linux or MSYS2.

 The second prerequisite is a development environment.
 More specifically;